|Portrait by David Gifford|

 My passion is the study of programs and programming languages, which is at the heart of both my teaching and research.
 My interests include the design, analysis, and implementation of expressive programming languages, graphical representations of programs, and the visualization of computational processes.
 I am co-author of the textbook Design Concepts in Programming Languages.

 In my courses and programming environments, I embrace constructionist learning principles that encourage people to view themselves as designers and inventors.
 Together with Robbie Berg in the Wellesley Physics Department, I developed the Robotic Design Studio course for introducing liberal arts students to engineering.
 I have also taught Wellesley's Introduction to Engineering course, which serves as a bridge to engineering opportunities at Olin College and MIT.
-In Fall, 2011, I created a new course, Inventing Mobile Apps, in which students without previous programming experience designed and built apps for Android smartphones using App Inventor, a visual programming language in which programs are composed out of blocks that snap together.

 My hero is Captain Abstraction.